1990–91 Seattle SuperSonics season: Off-season

+Regular season

-Substantial changes were made on the roster, first by trading Sonics referent Xavier McDaniel to the Phoenix Suns in exchange for Eddie Johnson during the first months of competition.
-Following the All-Star break, the team traded Dale Ellis, whose off-the-court problems were the focus of much unwanted attention, to the Milwaukee Bucks in exchange for Ricky Pierce, and sent center Olden Polynice to the Los Angeles Clippers in exchange for Benoit Benjamin.
-The SuperSonics held a 22–23 record at the All-Star break, and finished in fifth place in the Pacific Division with a 41–41 record, which was the same record as the previous season, but this time being able to qualify for the NBA playoffs as the eighth seed in the Western Conference.
+Under Jones and with the addition of Payton, the SuperSonics struggled with a 4–10 start to the regular season, after posting a six-game losing streak between November and December.
+Also in December, the team traded Xavier McDaniel to the Phoenix Suns in exchange for Eddie Johnson.
+With the addition of Johnson, the SuperSonics posted a six-game winning streak in December, and later on held a 22–23 record at the All-Star break.
+At mid-season, the team traded Dale Ellis, whose off-the-court problems were the focus of much unwanted attention, to the Milwaukee Bucks in exchange for All-Star guard Ricky Pierce, and also traded Olden Polynice to the Los Angeles Clippers in exchange for Benoit Benjamin.
+The SuperSonics finished in fifth place in the Pacific Division with a 41–41 record, which was the same record as the previous season, but this time being able to qualify for the NBA playoffs as the eighth seed in the Western Conference.

-After the trade, Pierce played a sixth man role off the bench, averaging 17.5 points per game in 32 games with the SuperSonics, while Johnson averaged 17.4 points per game in 66 games with the team, and Benjamin provided the team with 12.9 points, 8.2 rebounds and 1.7 blocks per game in 31 games.
+After the trade, Pierce played a sixth man role off the bench, averaging 17.5 points per game in 32 games, while Johnson averaged 17.4 points per game in 66 games with the team, and Benjamin provided the team with 12.9 points, 8.2 rebounds and 1.7 blocks per game in 31 games.
 In addition, Derrick McKey averaged 15.3 points and 5.8 rebounds per game, while second-year forward Shawn Kemp showed improvement, averaging 15.0 points, 8.4 rebounds and 1.5 blocks per game, and Sedale Threatt contributed 12.7 points and 1.4 steals per game.
 Meanwhile, Payton provided with 7.2 points, 6.4 assists and 2.0 steals per game, and was named to the NBA All-Rookie Second Team, Michael Cage averaged 6.4 points and 6.8 rebounds per game, second-year guard Dana Barros contributed 6.3 points per game, and Nate McMillan averaged 4.3 points, 4.8 assists and 1.3 steals per game.

 During the NBA All-Star weekend at the Charlotte Coliseum in Charlotte, North Carolina, Kemp participated in the NBA Slam Dunk Contest for the second consecutive year.
-In the Western Conference First Round of the 1991 NBA playoffs, the SuperSonics lost to the top-seeded Portland Trail Blazers in five games.
+Pierce finished in fourth place in Sixth Man of the Year voting, while Kemp finished in seventh place in Most Improved Player voting.
+The SuperSonics finished 23rd in the NBA in home-game attendance, with an attendance of 501,250 at the Seattle Center Coliseum during the regular season, which was the fifth-lowest in the league.